 You should not use this medicine if you are allergic to cobicistat, darunavir, emtricitabine, or tenofovir.

-Some medicines can cause unwanted or dangerous effects when used with darunavir.
+Many drugs can interact and cause dangerous effects.
+Some drugs should not be used together with Symtuza.
 Your doctor may change your treatment plan if you also use:

 - colchicine (in people with liver or kidney disease);

 - elbasvir and grazoprevir;

 - triazolam or oral midazolam;